Skip to Content

 How Custody is Determined in Florida by Custody Attorneys

-The court decides custody based on what they determine is in the best interests of the child.
-A judge will decide if one parent will be awarded the full responsibilities in a parenting plan, or if those responsibilities will be jointly held.
-In some contexts, this is referred to as sole custody and joint custody.
-As mentioned, the court often prefers to establish joint or shared responsibilities if possible.
+The court decides custody in Florida based on what serves the best interests of the child.
+A judge will assess if one parent should be awarded full responsibilities within the parenting plan or if those responsibilities will be shared.
+In some cases, the legal terms “sole custody” and joint custody may be used to describe these relationships.
+Judges typically favor joint responsibility unless there is a compelling reason otherwise.

-At the Virga Law Firm, P.A., our child custody lawyers in Florida analyze a number of factors to present the best possible case for your parental rights and your child’s welfare.
+At the Virga Law Firm, P.A., our team of child custody lawyers in Florida evaluates several factors to build a strong case for your parental rights and your child’s overall welfare.

 ""

-• Child’s Education and School Location - Your child’s educational development and environment are considered in terms of his/her best interests.
+• Child’s education and school location - Your child’s educational priorities and environment are central to custody decisions.

 Parental Responsibility Determination in Florida

-Florida law provides three forms of parental responsibility:
+Florida law recognizes three forms of parental responsibility:

 Common Mistakes People Make When Trying to Get Custody of Their Child in Florida

-Seeking custody of your child in Florida is a challenging and emotional journey.
-Unfortunately, many parents make mistakes during the process that can jeopardize their chances of obtaining a favorable outcome.
-Here are some common mistakes people make when seeking child custody and how an experienced Florida child custody attorney can help you avoid them.
+Seeking custody of your child in Florida is a complex and emotional journey.
+Unfortunately, many parents make mistakes during the process that can hinder their chances of obtaining a favorable outcome.
+Here are some common mistakes people make when seeking child custody and how an experienced Florida child custody attorney can help you avoid them:

-• Not documenting important interactions and incidents: Documentation is essential in a custody case.
-Failing to keep records of interactions with your co-parent, incidents involving your child, or missed visitations can weaken your case.
-An experienced child custody lawyer will advise you on what to document and how to organize it, so you have concrete evidence to support your claims in court.
+• Not documenting important interactions and incidents: Documentation is essential to a successful custody case.
+Failing to record exchanges, missed visits, or significant incidents can weaken your claim.
+Our attorneys advise you on what to monitor and how documentation supports your position in court.

 10 Tips to Get Through a Custody Battle

-1. Always follow the court order – Follow it even when the other parent does not.
-It is never wise to disregard the judge’s order; they are the ones that make the ultimate decision regarding custody and/or visitation in child custody cases.
+1. Always follow the court order – Adhere to the court’s orders, even when the other parent does not.
+Judges make final decisions regarding custody and visitation, so compliance is critical in Florida child custody cases.

 Call Our Florida Child Custody Lawyers – (800) 822-5170

-Through in-depth analysis, dedicated preparation, and personal professional experience, The Virga Law Firm can help you accomplish your legal goals both inside and outside of the courtroom.
-And if you ever need to modify your custody agreement in the future, we can help with that too.
+Through thorough case analysis, thorough preparation, and real-world professional experience, The Virga Law Firm assists you in reaching your goals, both inside and outside the courtroom.
+If you need to modify your custody agreement in the future, our attorneys are here to guide you through that process as well.

 Call (800) 822-5170 today or contact a child custody lawyer online to schedule a consultation!